Generalization in the Face of Adaptivity: A Bayesian Perspective: Introduction

 \paragraph{Related work}

-\emph{Differential privacy}~\cite{DMNS06} is a privacy notion based on requiring that the output distributions induced by any two neighboring input datasets (datasets which differ in one element) satisfy an \emph{indistinguishability} notion (see Definition \ref{def:dynIndistDist}).
-One natural way to enforce differential privacy is by directly adding noise to the results of a numeric-valued query, where the noise is calibrated to the \emph{global sensitivity} of the function to be computed---the maximal change in its value between any two neighboring datasets. \cite{DFHPR15,BNSSSU21} showed that differential privacy is also useful as tool for ensuring generalization in settings where the queries are chosen adaptively.
+\emph{Differential privacy} \citep{DMNS06} is a privacy notion based on a bound on the max divergence between the output distributions induced by any two neighboring input datasets (datasets which differ in one element).
+One natural way to enforce differential privacy is by directly adding noise to the results of a numeric-valued query, where the noise is calibrated to the \emph{global sensitivity} of the function to be computed---the maximal change in its value between any two neighboring datasets.~\citet{DFHPR15} and~\citet{BNSSSU21} showed that differential privacy is also useful as tool for ensuring generalization in settings where the queries are chosen adaptively.

-Differential privacy essentially provides the optimal asymptotic generalization guarantees given adaptive queries~\cite{HU14, SU15, NSSSU18}.
-However, its optimality is for worst-case adaptive queries, and the guarantees that it offers only beat the naive intervention---of splitting a dataset so that each query gets fresh data---when the input dataset is quite huge~\cite{JLNRSS20}.
-A worst-case approach makes sense for privacy, but for statistical guarantees like generalization, we only need statements that hold with high probability, and only on the actual queries issued.
+Differential privacy essentially provides the optimal asymptotic generalization guarantees given adaptive queries~\citep{HU14, SU15}.
+However, its optimality is for worst-case adaptive queries, and the guarantees that it offers only beat the naive intervention---of splitting a dataset so that each query gets fresh data---when the input dataset is quite huge~\citep{JLNRSS20}.
+A worst-case approach makes sense for privacy, but for statistical guarantees like generalization, we only need statements that hold with high probability with respect to the sampled dataset, and only on the actual queries issued.

+One cluster of works that steps away from this worst-case perspective focuses on giving privacy guarantees that are tailored to the dataset at hand~\citep{NRS07,GR11, ESS15,Wang19}.
+In ~\citet{FZ20} in particular, the authors elegantly manage to track the individual privacy loss of the elements in the dataset.
+However, their results do not enjoy a dependence on the standard deviation in place of the range of the queries.
+Several truncation-based specialized mechanisms have been proposed, both to provide differential privacy guarantees for Gaussian and sub-Gaussian queries even in the case of multivariate distribution with unknown covariance~\citep{KV17, AL21, DHK23} and, remarkably, design specialized algorithms that achieve adaptive data analysis guarantees that scale like the standard deviation of the queries~\citep{FS17}.
+Recently,~\citet{Blanc23} proved that randomized rounding followed by sub-sampling provides accuracy guarantees that scale with the queries' variance.
+But none of these results apply to simple noise addition mechanisms.